 Neil Stevenson’s fascination with emerging technology and culture started at the age of eight when he began programming his first computer, a Commodore Pet.
 Now he carries a cellphone which has four million times as much memory, and cannot shake his sense of amazement at how fast the world is changing.

-Based in IDEO’s Chicago location, Neil studied the human brain and behavior at Oxford University, coming away with masters degrees in Psychology and Social Anthropology.
+Before IDEO, Neil studied the human brain and behavior at Oxford University, coming away with masters degrees in Psychology and Social Anthropology.
 From here he was drawn to London, where digital technology had given birth to a new musical genre: house music.
 He began writing about club culture, and within a few years was editor of Mixmag, the world’s biggest club magazine.
 He edited other magazines devoted to emerging cultural movements, most notably The Face.
 He also launched successful online titles such as B3ta and Popbitch that employed web communities to generate content.